CLICK HERE TO SHOP FOR OUTDOOR FURNITURE IN NZ

 How is your furniture made?

 We use all weather wickers like Viro® and Rehau® fibers and aluminum frames to ensure longevity, ease of ownership and great looks.
-Our wicker outdoor furniture is hand woven to the most stringent standards and remains tight to the frame for an incredibly ling time.
-We weave our furniture in Indonesia, where there is a long history of producing the best woven furniture on the planet.
+Our wicker outdoor furniture is hand woven to the most stringent standards and remains tight to the frame for an incredibly long time.
+We weave our furniture in Indonesia, where there is a long history of producing the best-woven furniture on the planet.

 How do I clean my outdoor wicker?